 About Me

-I am a robotics research scientist at FAIR Labs.
+I am a robotics and AI researcher, currently leading Embodied AI at Hello Robot.
+At the past, I’ve worked at NVIDIA Research and at FAIR, the fundamental AI research arm of Meta.
 I’m interested in ways we can allow robots to work alongside humans to perform complex, multi-step tasks, using a combination of learning and planning.

 I got my PhD in Computer Science in 2018 from the Johns Hopkins University in Baltimore, Maryland, focusing on using learning to create powerful task and motion planning capabilities for robots operating in human environments.